 Argghh matey!
 Pirates are a great costume and summer birthday idea.
 The kids will most likely be excited for a time to dress up and pretend to be pirates for the evening!
-My suggestions are more outdoor friendly but feel free to tweak this idea to host a party inside.
+My suggestions are more outdoor-friendly but feel free to tweak this idea to host a party inside.

-The guests can arrive with costumes prepared or you provide everyone with light attire like spy glasses, eye patches, pirate hats and hooks.
+The guests can arrive with costumes prepared or you provide everyone with light attire like spyglasses, eye patches, pirate hats, and hooks.
 Another idea is to have the kids make their own pirate costumes!
 You can set up a table with craft supplies.
 They can create pirate hats or they can decorate their own cardboard sword, compasses, and flags.
 With this idea, the children can make their own unique items and it’s sure to keep them occupied for a while.

-The costumes, however, aren’t the main theme about this event.
-There’s still many fun activities to choose from.
-Like, a pirate water balloon fight!
+The costumes, however, aren’t the main theme of this event.
+There are still many fun activities to choose from.
+Like, a pirate water balloon* fight!
 This one can get a little messy but what child wouldn’t love the time to run outside and throw water balloons at each other?
 For a full-on battle, you can make two teams that have their own ships and flags.
 Then, they’re all set to have a water balloon fight!
 Another wonderful game is a tricky scavenger hunt.
 In this game, you can set up clues around the backyard and have everyone find the missing treasure.

 Don’t forget about adding some pirate theme decorations.
 Red and black would be a great color scheme.
 Some decoration ideas are red and black balloons, pirate party decorations, treasure maps, treasure chests with fake gold, and plush parrots.
 These items should be available at your local stores.